4ndyfix/dir_walker/README.md

 # dir_walker

 The `Dir::Walker` module supports the top-down traversal of a set of directories.
-It is similar to the standard method `Dir.glob("**/*")`, but has additional features like skip specific subdirectories, change the sort-oder of directory-listings (default: by name) or optionally ignore errors (IO::Error).
+It is similar to the standard method `Dir.glob("**/*")`, but has additional features like skip specific subdirectories, change the sort-oder of directory-listing (default: by name) or optionally ignore errors (IO::Error).

 The sourcecode is a port of the Ruby standard lib `Find`.